NAME

 provide a value for link that reflects the public URL

 to where the post can be viewed.
-Post like page will allow unsafe HTML
+Like the page action, unsafe HTML

 -